 - For 3 main problems we see the following SOLUTIONS: 1.
 National census, 2. Сreation of dedicated databases and 3.
 Law enforcement system development.
 According to the rules of Lean Canvas we define the solutions that are already applied or are planned to apply, and not the solutions that are connected with our given project.

 - UNIQUE VALUE PROPOSITION: Simplification of complex processes of state-citizen interaction by means of automation.
-We admit this is not the best explanation due to such a complex character of the given project, however, this is a task for marketing department to define a good UVP.
+We admit this is not the best explanation due to such a complex character of the given project, however, this is a task for marketing department to define a good UVP later.

-- At a HIGH LEVEL CONCEPT we will do a State-scale CRM and ERP.
+- At a HIGH LEVEL CONCEPT we will do a State-scale CRM and ERP development services.

 - In the box CHANNELS we need to define our path to Customers.
 Honestly to say the authors of the article do not know now what it will be yet, due to the fact that there is no possibility just to call to states’ leaders and propose the system.
 So we place TBD here.